google/keytransparency/docs/api.md

 <a name="google.keytransparency.v1.MapRevision"></a>

 ### MapRevision
-MapRevision contains a map leaf at a speific revision.
+MapRevision contains a map leaf at a specific revision.

 | Field | Type | Label | Description |